Whatever my current projects are, not meant to be comprehensive.

 Here's a good example of what I'm talking about, although he places the patch on the outside: sixtyfiveford on YouTube.
 Good advice about running the chords perpendicular to the tear.
 If I adopt his sewing technique, then an external patch would be necessary to protect the threads?

 Any vegetable oil works as a lubricant for mounting/dismounting.
-Petroleum based oils harm the rubber.
+Petroleum based oils supposedly harm the rubber.
 Soapy water is corrosive.
 See The Tinkering Old-Timer on YouTube.
+However, using vegetable oil sounds messy.
+Maybe add some antifreeze to the soapy water?
+Although no one mentions antifreeze, perhaps because of its toxicity.

 You can use a low profile car jack to debead the tire.
 I use a concrete park bench: slide the wheel under the bench but over the jack.
 May help to place a tire iron between rim and tire before lowering the jack so the tire doesn't return to place.